DMX Output is only available on Resolume Arena!

 A word on DMX USB devices

-Resolume Arena 6 does not support Enttec DMX USB devices.
+Resolume Arena 6 and up do not support Enttec DMX USB devices.
 If you'd like to use an Enttec DMX USB device, your only option is to stick with Arena 5.

 Patching your Lumiverse